-- Children aged under 14 years (Minimum ages apply see individual operational guides). - Any patients who meet at least one of the following: - Identify as Māori or Pasifika ethnicity. - Have a Community Services card (CSC). - Have been physically displaced or isolated due to Cyclone Gabrielle. - Live in a R2 or R3 rural community.
-See classifications here. - For scabies and headlice ;whānau (family/household members) of the children with the same condition are expected to receive treatment.
+- Children aged under 14 years (Minimum ages apply see individual operational guides). - Whānau of the children with the same condition. - Any patients who meet at least one of the following: - Identify as Māori or Pasifika ethnicity. - o Have a Community Services card (CSC). - o Have been physically displaced or isolated due to Cyclone Gabrielle. - o Live in a R2 or R3 rural community.
+See classifications here.